MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMTaskSequence.md

 ## DESCRIPTION

-The **Set-CMTaskSequence** cmdlet modifies a Microsoft System Center Configuration Manager task sequence.
+The **Set-CMTaskSequence** cmdlet modifies a Configuration Manager task sequence.

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.